0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-create-your-own-second-layer-solution.md

 the numbers of the results and the proof provided by the contract.

 Before we can trust that the result is correct and has not been tampered with we need to verify the signatures.

 We do this by calculating the digest of the result, for which we need the address of the private contract that the result originates from, i.e. the address provided when the contract was deployed.
 The algorithm used is SHA-256, since this is what PBC uses.

 Once we have the digest we verify each signature against the node addresses we also stored when the contract was deployed.

-If all four signatures can be verified, we can trust that the result was not tampered with, and we can publish it.

-As for the PBC contract, the code need for adding the PBC connection and for validating incoming data is independent of the logic needed for the actual application, meaning that the contract can be modified to match any needs.
+As for the PBC contract, the code needed for adding the PBC connection and for validating incoming data is independent of the logic needed for the actual application, meaning that the contract can be modified to match any needs.